WhaleConnect/whaleconnect/docs/readme.md

 **Network Socket Terminal** (NST) is an application for Internet and Bluetooth communication for Windows, Linux, and macOS.

-This software is currently in beta.
-Feedback and feature requests are welcome.

 ![Screenshot](img/screenshot.png)

 ## Documentation Links